steveicarus/iverilog/vvp/README.txt

 manufacture complex values elsewhere.

 The word memory is a region of tagged words.
-The value in each word may be native long or real.
+The value in each word may be either a 64-bit unsigned integer (uint64_t), a 64-bit signed integer (int64_t), or a 64-bit floating point number (double).
 These words have a distinct address space from the bits.

 * Threads and scopes